waleedlugod/obsidian_notes/Ateneo/Year 2/Sem 2/HISTO 12/A Nation of Contradictions/Revolutionary Leadership in City and Province.md

 # Social structure
 Principalia administered the affairs of each town and outlying settlements.
 Their origins can be traced to pre-Spanish community leaders whose authority were recognized by colonizers, and utilized as the cornerstone for indirect rule.
-At the bottom of the bereauracy were the cabeza e barangay, and had direct ilnk between the government and people.
+At the bottom of the bereauracy were the cabeza e barangay, and had direct link between the government and people.
 They had jurisdiction over a barrio, and collected taxes, first as tribute and later as cedula payment.
 They were in charge of assigning adult males to local public work projects to meet the requirement of rendering 40 days of labor.
 Until 1893, cabezas alone constituted the principalia, and by indirect election, chose one of their own to be a gobernadorcillo, known as capitan municipal after 1890.

 Gobernadorcillos supervise and coordinate the work of cabezas on top of additional responsibilities.
 They were assigned to maintain peace & order; exercise judicial authority in petty cases; administer postal service; upkeep of local jail; provide needs for travellers; and ensure inhabitants had good employment and good Catholics.